 Personal summary

-Naturally, you will be applying to many STEM jobs to increase your chances of success.
-It would be an immense workload to adapt your CV for each one.
-This personal summary is the ideal section to tailor to each specific role, as it is short but responsible for setting the context of your entire application.
+Naturally, you will be applying to many STEM roles to increase your chances of success.
+Customising your CV for each can become an overwhelming task.
+The personal summary, however, is the ideal section to tailor for each role.
+It’s short yet crucial, setting the context of your entire application.
 To tailor your personal summary to a particular role, you should:

-- Display your highest qualification in a way that best matches the qualification requirements for the role
+• Display your highest qualification in a way that best matches the requirements for the role

 Skills